kostaschikis/x-corp-app/README.md

 ## What is it

 It is a web-based platform that helps with the management of radiological procedures of health districts.
-Doctors, Radiologists and Actinology Center Admins have the ability to register on the platform and start managing X-ray exams.
+Doctors, Radiologists and Actinology Center admins have the ability to register on the platform and start managing X-ray exams.

 ## What problem does this solve